 Gibson Slash Les Paul Standard

-The Slash Collection pays homage to the guitars that Slash has used throughout his illustrious career, and these two Les Pauls are probably the most iconic of the lot!
+The Slash Collection pays homage to the guitars that the Guns ‘n Roses legend has used throughout his illustrious career, and these two Les Pauls are probably the most iconic of the lot!

-The guitars both feature a solid mahogany body with AAA flamed maple top, a 50s vintage profile mahogany neck with 22 fret rosewood fingerboard, and two high output Custom Burstbucker pickups.
+These left handed Gibson Les Paul models both feature a solid mahogany body with AAA flamed maple top, a ’50s vintage profile mahogany neck with 22-fret rosewood fingerboard, and two high-output Custom Burstbucker pickups.

 Slash fans will appreciate the ‘Skully‘ graphic on the back of the headstock, as well as having the man’s signature on the truss rod cover.
 Gibson also supplies a plain truss rod cover in the case, however.